4TUResearchData-Carpentries/2019-09-25-Eindhoven/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"      # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "Setpember 2019 SWC workshop @TU/Eindhoven" # brief name of host site without address (e.g., "Euphoric State University")
-address: "Eindhoven University of Technology, Campus building..."      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Eindhoven University of Technology, Room:4.24, Building Gemini-South (15), Groene Loper 5, 5612 AE Eindhoven" # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "nl"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-latlng: "52.0015, 4.37113"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
+latlng: "51.447497, 5.489574"   # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
 humandate: "September 25-26, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2019-09-25      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01